lynnlangit/learning-quantum/1_concepts/4_quantum-ml.md

 ## Quantum Classification Example

-This (shortend) definition is from the learning site `Quantum-Inspire` and this [link](https://www.quantum-inspire.com/kbase/quantum-classification/)
+This (abbreviated) definition is from the learning site `Quantum-Inspire` and this [link](https://www.quantum-inspire.com/kbase/quantum-classification/)

 - **Classification** is a form of machine learning in which labels are assigned to data, often with respect to other data.
     - For example - you can classify between animals as having 22 or 44 legs or a different number.